 The biggest plus point for me is the fact that you can use any pack available and put it into play, as the spinner lands on random sections there’s a possibility that the pack you choose never sees the light of day and other packs may be played continuously.
 There is also an interesting final section of play once a player has gained nine pegs that can change the outcome and winner.

-After personally playing this I can state that I like the “hi-lo” mini-game and any spin in game that results in an unclear section, I spin again – just for clarity.
+After personally playing this I can state that I like the “hi-lo” mini-game, most likely because I grew up watching the TV game show, Play Your Cards Right (1980-2003) from ITV.
+Also, any spin in the game that results in an unclear section, I spin again – just for clarity.
 If changes could be made I’d have more categories on the included cards and more sections for the spinner to land on.

 It would be nice to have a good choice of mini-games, surely more could be designed and made up.
 As a hardcore gamer, I have to remember that this is a simple game and aimed at anyone, it’s one that can be pulled out the cupboard quickly and played and doesn’t need a big table or a whole afternoon.